 If you are familiar with the Outlander books and television series, you’ll know that stone circles are a major plot point in the stories.
 I suggested several real life standing stones you may explore in present day Scotland.

-The battle of Culloden is important to the Outlander stories too.
-Skye visited connections of the Harry Potter films and history, too.
+The battle of Culloden is important to the Outlander stories as well.
+I shared reflections on the place and its story.
+Skye visited places with connections to the Harry Potter films and history, too.

 Not all archaeology is ancient.